jcu/cookbook/README.md

 # JCU CookBook

-CookBook, formerly the JCU Web Framework, can be integrated with any type of web project you're working on – particularly those that support Bootstrap.
+CookBook, formerly known as the JCU Web Framework, can be integrated with any type of web project you're working on – particularly those that support Bootstrap.

 ## Features